 Since I love to make special personalized Christmas gifts, I thought all you dog lovers would love my DIY pet ornament project.
 It is very inexpensive, you can use your favorite photos, and this project takes no time at all.
 It took me about 3-4 minutes to make each personalized ornament.
 I also did a combination of memory ornaments of dogs and horses who have recently passed away.
 I recently added ornaments of our three new dogs we have adopted over the past two years (Axl, Marshall Tucker, and Ringo Star).
 These holiday star ornaments are less then a two dollars each at Michaels.
-This week (12/16/22) their Christmas ornaments are 60% off so they run right around a dollar each.
+In the month of December, Michael’s always has 40% to 60% off their Christmas ornaments so each ornament runs right around a dollar a piece.

-Also you can get a 30 piece flat round set from Amazon for only $11.99 by clicking here.
+Also you can get a 50 piece flat set of Acrylic Christmas ornaments for under $20 on Amazon by clicking here.

-This year I am not putting a fancy back on the ornament (see tutorial below under 2019 tutorial).
+This year I am not putting a fancy back on the ornament.
 I am just going to glaze each photo on to the ornament (simple, fast and easy).
 I cut them all out and lay them out on a piece of white paper so I can arrange each collage before I glaze it to the plastic see through ornament.
 So all you will need is the ornament, the glaze and a paint brush to brush the glaze on the front of the photo, press to the plastic (get all the air bubbles out and let dry).
 This project is supper easy peasy!

 Photos above: Lay the two photos out under each plastic star, mark with a pencil where you need to trim each photo and trim it and arrange the two photos to fit each star.